-This guide breaks down what multiple income streams really look like—from active side gigs and freelancing to passive income sources like investments, digital products, or rental properties.
-We’ll look at expert-backed strategies that actually work and give you practical, realistic ways to get started, whether you’re looking to add a few hundred bucks to your savings or build a long-term path toward financial independence.
+This guide breaks down what these multiple income streams really look like—from active side gigs and freelancing to passive income sources like investments, digital products, or rental properties.

 What are multiple streams of income?